The Spinning History – A Zoetrope Animation Project

 Rotating birthday cake

-From Live Show to Educational Film
+From Live Event to Educational Film

 Excerpt of The Spinning History